jlparkI/xGPR/docs/basic_tutorial.rst

 When you create the dataset, xGPR will do some checks to make sure that what you fed it makes sense.
 If the dataset is very large, these may take a second.

+Finally, let's say your data is a fasta file, a csv file, an HDF5 file or some other format.
+You can create your own Dataset that loads the data in minibatches during training and does any preprocessing you want to do on each minibatch.
+To see how to do this, check out :doc:`notebooks/custom_dataset_example`.

 Fit your model and make predictions
 -------------------------------------